MQ-software-carpentry/statistics-with-r/_episodes/05-mixed-effects.md

 boundary (singular) fit: see ?isSingular
 ~~~
 {: .output}

 Let's check out the message.
-You do this by typing "?issingular" in R. Look at the information.
+You do this by typing `?isSingular` in R. Look at the information.

 This model may not be suitable.